New solution format and ultra-fast compiler

 Supports Pcode only

 Note: Machine code is unsupported, which means you cannot build Dynamic Link Libraries (DLL files).
+If the application project selects to generate machine code, it will be changed to select Pcode automatically after converting to the solution format.

 Supports Pcode and Machine code